-Walk into any pub in Ireland and chances are you will find fans cheering on their favorite soccer, rugby, Gaelic football or hurling team.
+Walk into any pub in Ireland and chances are you will find fans gathered to cheer on their favorite soccer, rugby, Gaelic football or hurling team.
 In Ireland, sport is a religion and the players are huge stars.
 It is a reason to gather in the pub like no other.

-Unique to the Ireland is the GAA which oversees Gaelic Football and Hurling.
-We show a number of these matches as well, live.
+Soccer and rugby have massive followings in Ireland.
+Unique to the country is the GAA which oversees Gaelic Football and Hurling.

 The Gaelic Athletic Association (The GAA)